Resources

 Resources for UT Students Working in Mexico

 The Mexico Center provides support for U.S. and Mexican students to conduct research in Mexico and for Mexican students to study at UT Austin.
 In addition to the E.D.
-Farmer Fellowship, listed here, which focuses on Mexico-related studies, LLILAS offers a number of funding opportunities that support research in the Americas.
+Farmer Fellowship, listed on this page, which focuses on Mexico-related studies, LLILAS offers a number of funding opportunities that support research in the Americas.

 © 2016 Erik Vega